 - Assist in finding partners and funding to support proof-of-concept and commercialization

-- Market U of T technologies to potential users
+- Market U of T technologies to potential licensees, industry and investors

 - Support long-term relationships with strategic partners that help develop early-stage discoveries into market-ready technologies and products